 Permitting Irish Data Centres – What You Need to Know

 Ireland’s appetite for the development of data centres and related infrastructure shows no sign of abating.
-In this article, we provide an overview of the various planning, environmental and regulatory permits that are required for the execution of a successful project.
+We provide an overview of the various planning, environmental and regulatory permits that are required for the execution of a successful project.

 All new data centres require planning permission.
-A 2018 amendment to the Planning and Development Act 2000 provided for a fast-tracked planning process, provided that certain criteria could be met.
+A 2018 amendment to the Planning and Development Act 2000 provided for a fast-tracked planning process, as long as certain criteria could be met.
 Section 49 of the Planning and Development (Amendment) Act 2018 has, however, not yet commenced.
-Once Section 49 is commenced, however, it will be possible to make a planning application for a data centre directly to the Strategic Infrastructure Division of An Bord Pleanála (the Irish planning appeals board) (“the Board”).
+Once Section 49 is commenced, it will be possible to make a planning application for a data centre directly to the Strategic Infrastructure Division of the Irish planning appeals board, An Bord Pleanála (the Board).
 Planning permission can be submitted to the Board provided it is deemed to be:

 “A facility consisting of one or more than one structure, the combined gross floor space of which exceeds 10,000 square metres, used primarily for the storage, management and dissemination of data, and the provision of associated electricity connections infrastructure.”

 This procedure will allow for the local planning authority to be bypassed entirely and for the planning application to be made directly to the Board.
 Until such time as the provision has commenced, applications for planning must be made to the local planning authority.

 Planning permissions are usually issued subject to conditions, which can include environmental safeguards such as emission and noise limits.

 The submission of an Environmental Impact Assessment (EIA) by the developer may also be required as part of the planning application process.
 This will help to identify and evaluate any significant impact that the facility may have on the environment.